nuejs/nue/packages/nuejs.org/docs/index.md

 Think Nue as a modern-day [CSS Zen Graden](//csszengarden.com/) — a demonstration of what can be accomplished through CSS.
 Nue takes this a couple of steps further and expands the idea to a rapid UX development environment and takes everything out of the modern web stack.

-### Web Standards Model

-[image.floating]
-  src: /img/ux-stack.png
-  width: 300

-Global design system separates the HTML markup from styling and logic.
-This allows you to build websites with vanilla CSS and enhance them with JavaSript.
-You'll get to know [how the web works][standards]: the way CSS cascades, when to use Web Components, and how to tackle responsive web design.

-Instead of trusting your career on commercially-biased 3rd parties, you'll stay closer to the [web standards model](//www.w3.org/wiki/The_web_standards_model_-_HTML_CSS_and_JavaScript).
-The code you writing now is something that all developers can understand — now and in the future.

-Become a professional UX developer and stay relevant for years to come.
+It changes the way you think about web development.

 ### Design and CSS
 Over the years CSS has evolved from static styling utility to an immensely powerful UX development language including support for motion- and interaction design.
 Nue extracts this hidden power from the complex world of JavaScript and passes it directly to where it belongs: for UX developers.

+!
+IMG: Figma -> CSS

 No extra layers, no third-party idioms, no namespace issues.
 Just the raw power of modernized CSS with the bliss of instant hot-reloading.

-This totally changes your approach to web development.
+This is a whole new model.
 Instead of dealing with hundreds or thousands of JavaScript files, you now have a small, organized set of CSS files.
 The tooling, development flow, and optimization strategies are now _simpler_ in all meanings of the word.

+### Web Standards Model

+[image.floating]
+  src: /img/standard-stack.png
+  width: 300

+Global design system separates the HTML markup from styling and logic.
+This allows you to build websites with vanilla CSS and enhance them with JavaSript.
+You'll get to know [how the web works][standards]: the way CSS cascades, when to use Web Components, and how to tackle responsive web design.

+Instead of trusting your career on commercially-biased 3rd parties, you'll stay closer to the [web standards model](//www.w3.org/wiki/The_web_standards_model_-_HTML_CSS_and_JavaScript) and learn universal skills that last forever.
+There is no fear of technical debt: the code you writing now is something that all developers can understand — now and in the future.

-### Page performance
+### HTML bundling
 Perhaps the most unique feature of Nue is that your website can reach the same performance levels as text-only websites like [motherfuckingwebsite.com](//motherfuckingwebsite.com/), but without compromising on design.
-That is: you can get the fastest possible page loads with the design and user experience levels of Stripe or Linear.
+That is: you can get the fastest possible page loads with the design and user experience levels of **Stripe** or **Linear**.

 [image.gridpaper]
   small: /img/first-paint.png